nicholas512/GS_doc/docs/source/Installation.rst

 NetCDF
 ------
 NetCDF files are used to store data in a standard format.
 The NCO libraries must be installed and built on your computer for GLOBSIM to work.
-Instructions can be found `Here <https://www.unidata.ucar.edu/software/netcdf/docs/getting_and_building_netcdf.html>`_.
+Instructions can be found on the `Unidata website <https://www.unidata.ucar.edu/software/netcdf/docs/getting_and_building_netcdf.html>`_.

 ECMWF Client libraries
 ----------------------